AdaCore/training_labs_solar_system/doc/advanced_debugging.rst

 We want to track all updates to the :ada:`Now` variable.
 Restart the program in debug mode, while selecting "Stop at beginning of main subprogram".
-Once the debugger stopped, right-click the :ada:`Now` variable, and select "Debug > Set Watchpoint" on Now.
+Once the debugger stops, right-click the :ada:`Now` variable, and select "Debug > Set Watchpoint" on :ada:'Now'.
 Continue running the program.

-Notice that now is being updated on two different lines during the life of the application.
+Notice that :ada:'Now' is being updated on two different lines during the life of the application.

 ----------
 Question 4